 Images of children and young people online

-There are legal issues associated with privacy laws and classification regulations that should be considered when publishing the image of a child or young person, that is, a person under 18 years of age, on the Internet.
+There are laws and classification regulations that should be considered when publishing the image of a child or young person on the Internet.

 Information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.

-An example of how consent might be obtained would be for the publisher to have a standard consent form available for a parent (or guardian) to sign.
-The form should explain the reasons for acquiring and displaying the image and explain how the visual material will be published.
+An example of how consent might be obtained would be for the publisher to have a standard consent form available for a parent or guardian to sign.
+The form should explain the reasons for acquiring and displaying the image and how the visual material will be published.

 Classification of images online

-Internet images of children and young people can sometimes depict them in a sexual manner or context that can constitute images of abuse.
+Internet images of children and young people can sometimes depict them in a sexual manner or in a context that can constitute images of abuse.
 These are classed as child sexual abuse material.
-Through Commonwealth, state and territory legislation, it is illegal to produce, distribute, possess or view child pornography in any form (print, photographic, online, or visual recording images) in Australia (Griffith & Simon, 2008).
+Through Commonwealth, state and territory legislation, it is illegal to produce, distribute, possess or view child pornography in any form (print, photographic, online or visual recording images) in Australia (Griffith & Simon, 2008).

-The Australian Communications and Media Authority investigates complaints about online content, which is assessed by reference to the National Classification Scheme.
-The Australian Communications and Media Authority can also refer Internet content to the Classification Board for review if the content may be considered pornographic, violent, criminal or otherwise inappropriate.
+The Australian Communications and Media Authority (ACMA) investigates complaints about online content, which is assessed by reference to the National Classification Scheme.
+The ACMA can also refer Internet content to the Classification Board for review if the content may be considered pornographic, violent, criminal or otherwise inappropriate.
 Classifications of Internet content are equivalent to those that apply to films and computer games.
 There are four over-arching classification categories that constitute prohibited Internet content under the co-regulatory scheme.
 The categories are:

 - MA15+, provided commercially and not subject to access restrictions;